jackdally/lre_manager/lre-docs/docs/tasks/active/boe-system.md

 - ✅ **NEW**: Layout & UX improvements: Right-sidebar layout with full-width WBS tree
 - ✅ **NEW**: Sidebar UX improvements: Resizable sidebar with no scroll bars and state persistence
 - ✅ **NEW**: TypeScript compilation fixes: Fixed BOEElementAllocationService save method return type issue
-- 🔄 **NEW**: Parent element status aggregation: Needs implementation
+- ✅ **NEW**: Parent element status aggregation: Implemented recursive status calculation with aggregated display
+- ✅ **NEW**: Enhanced WBS tree with parent-child status aggregation and visual indicators
+- ✅ **NEW**: Status summary display with detailed breakdown (e.g., "3 locked, 2 active, 1 not allocated")
+- ✅ **NEW**: Enhanced sidebar for parent elements showing grouped child allocations in expandable sections

 **Next Phase**: Complete Phase 3A Enhancements, then Phase 3B - Ledger Integration & Invoice Processing